git-temak/auto-update-post-date/README.txt

 1. Supports Custom Post Types:
 Have custom post types on your site?
 Simply select your desired post type and what date you would like to update.

+#### Dependencies:

+This plugin uses a jQuery Date and Time Picker from [xdsoft](https://xdsoft.net/jqplugins/datetimepicker/), full uncompressed version of the minified JS and CSS can be found on the [GitHub Repo](https://github.com/xdan/datetimepicker/tree/master).

 == Installation ==